-Forced marriage is a crime and defined as a marriage entered into with the full consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
+Forced marriage is a crime and defined as a marriage entered into without the full consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or psychological.
 We recognise that as educators we can play an important role in safeguarding children from forced marriage.

 Should staff become concerned about a child and forced marriage they must report it to a DSL immediately as they would any safeguarding concern.
 DSLs know to contact the Forced Marriage Unit if they need advice or support and will refer to the relevant multi-agency guidelines.
+DSLs will have an understanding of the resources which can be found at The Right to Choose.
+In addition, since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.